mirfan899/sppas/sppas/doc/06_scripting/63_python.md

 One can also create a function to print glides, another one to print affricates, and so on.
 Hum... this sounds a little bit fastidious!
-Lets update, or refactor, our printing function to *make it more generic*.

 #### Function with parameters

-Rather than writing the same lines of code with only a minor difference over and over, we can declare *parameters* to the function.
+Rather than writing the same lines of code with only a minor difference over and over, we can declare *parameters* to the function to *make it more generic*.
 Notice that the number of parameters of a function is not limited!

 In the example, we can replace the `print_vowels()` function and the